kneo/indi-bresserexos2/README.md

 - A COM Port or working USB to Serial Adapter (any device supporting the change of Baud Rates will do!)
 - The Bresser Serial Adapter for the Handbox (https://www.bresser.de/Astronomie/Zubehoer/Motoren-Steuerungen/BRESSER-Computer-Kabel-zur-Fernsteuerung-von-MCX-Goto-Teleskopen-und-EXOS-II-EQ-Goto-Montierungen.html)
 - The Bresser Exos II GoTo Mount (or the Upgrade Kit) (https://www.bresser.de/Astronomie/BRESSER-Messier-EXOS-2-EQ-GoTo-Montierung.html, https://www.bresser.de/Astronomie/Zubehoer/Motoren-Steuerungen/BRESSER-StarTracker-GoTo-Kit.html)
+- The EQ mount AZ/ALT version is not supported!
 - Firmware Version 2.3 installed on the Handbox (https://www.bresser.de/Astronomie/Zubehoer/Motoren-Steuerungen/BRESSER-Computer-Kabel-zur-Fernsteuerung-von-MCX-Goto-Teleskopen-und-EXOS-II-EQ-Goto-Montierungen.html, under Manual)

 ## Features of the Driver
 - Works with KStars/Stellarium using Indi Connection
 - GoTo Coordinates and Track commands (Sidereal Tracking only)
 - Park and Abort commands
-- Sync commands for alignment
+- Sync command for alignment of Software Sky and actual pointing
 - Get/Set Site Location
 - Set Date/Time
 - Adjust Pointing while Tracking